MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/9gwygEh.png" width="25%" />

-Meet kids from 84 countries around the world from Australia to Zambezi.
+Meet kids from 84 countries around the world from Australia to Africa.
 See where they live and what they do.

 <a href="https://www.bookdepository.com/Lonely-Planet-Kids-This-Is-My-World-Lonely-Planet-Kids/9781787012943?ref=grid-view&qid=1664279444882&sr=1-7" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1047548315" rel="nofollow">Buy on Orell Füssli</a>